All Souls', Bolton

 Inayat Omarji, the driving force behind the project, received an English Heritage ‘Heritage Angel Award’ for The Best Rescue of Any Other Type of Historic Building or Site.
 The project also received four awards at the RICS North West awards for building conservation, design through innovation, community benefit and project of the year.

-Now into its third year of operation, visitor numbers continue to grow and meeting spaces attract increasing demand from Bolton’s business community.
+Now into its fourth year of operation, visitor numbers continue to grow and meeting spaces attract increasing demand from Bolton’s business community.
 Alongside its corporate activities, All Souls delivers a wide-ranging community programme.
-In 2015/16, this included several work placement schemes for local people, as well as school events, evening classes, themed dinners, and a high-profile charity abseiling event.

 Click here for more about All Souls:All Souls Bolton Our first two years